ButchBet/ButchBet/README.md

 ## Overview
-This is a solution to the [Landing Page Project from the course on asynchronism with JavaScript ](https://platzi.com/cursos/asincronismo-js/).
+This is a solution to the [Landing Page Project from the course on asynchronism with JavaScript ](https://platzi.com/cursos/asincronismo-js/), however, I have created my personal protafolio instead of the Lading page.

 ### Screenshot
 ![Desktop Dark](./assets/desktop-dark.png)